“MOVIE” Souvenir Playing Cards

 Try to imagine a time when a deck of cards with movie star pictures was a novelty.
 It’s not easy, is it?
 We can hardly even imagine a time when a movie star was such a novelty that the word “movie” itself was in quotes.
-But here it is, courtesy of a certain Mr. M.J.
+But here it is, courtesy of one M.J.
 Moriarty and the Movie Souvenir Card Co. of Cincinnati, Ohio.

-The relative common-ness of these decks at collector shows suggests to me that they were probably treated as collectibles from day one; people bought them to keep and look at the pictures, not to face the wear and tear of their Tuesday night whist clubs.
-(When was the last time you saw a 90-year-old deck of cards in perfect condition?)
+The relative commonness of these decks at collector shows suggests to me that they were probably treated as collectibles from day one; people bought them to keep and look at the pictures, not to face the wear and tear of their Tuesday night whist clubs.
+(When was the last time you saw a 100-year-old deck of cards in perfect condition?)

 That may be about to change.
-It’s becoming common practice among dealers now to break up the decks and sell the cards individually.
-As I write this, one seller on eBay is offering some 74 of these cards, one at a time, at prices ranging from five to ten dollars.
-At that rate, a deck that Cliff Aliperti says is worth no more than $150 (and which I’ve seen much lower) can bring a dealer as much as $375 or more.
+It’s becoming common practice among dealers now to break up the decks and sell the cards one at a time.
+At this moment in 2022, there are 54 individual cards available on eBay at prices ranging from five to twelve dollars.
+At that rate, a deck that Cliff Aliperti once said was worth no more than $150 (and which I’ve seen much lower) can bring a dealer as much as $630 or more.
 (Some cards are worth more than others, like this Charlie Chaplin Joker; it brings a premium because it’s the one instance where the card and the personality are perfectly matched — and probably also because Chaplin is the one person in the deck whom pretty much everybody recognizes.)
-This deck-splitting makes good business sense, but it probably means that decks that survived the last 90 years in near-mint condition are going to have a tough time making it through the next ten.
+This deck-splitting makes good business sense, but it probably means that decks that survived the last hundred years in near-mint condition are going to have a tough time making it through the next ten.

-But back to those 53 faces — “every one a favorite of yours,” according to the deck’s promo.
+But back to those 53 faces — “every one a favorite of yours”, according to the deck’s promo.
 So many of those favorites are forgotten today — victims of fickle audiences even in their own lifetimes, then victimized again by the passage of time and Hollywood’s too-little-much-too-late attitude toward film preservation.
 I thought it would be a fun project to take these cards one at a time and review what we can know now of the lives and careers behind those “beautiful halftone portraits.”
 Chaplin hardly needs it, of course, but what about House Peters, Mildred Harris, Wanda Hawley, George Larkin?
 I’ll be shuffling the deck from time to time, cutting the cards and seeing what comes up.
-Maybe we can uncover some sense of why these cards were bought, and enjoyed, and even cherished and preserved so carefully for the better part of a century.
+Maybe we can uncover some sense of why these cards were bought, and enjoyed, and even cherished and preserved so carefully for a hundred years and more.

 King of Hearts – H.B.
 Warner